 Over Christmas this year, my uncle and I were having a conversation about activists trying to get rid of GMOs.
-He asked why anyone would rather eat food sprayed time and time again with pesticides, instead of using GM technology.
-To someone like him, who has farmed with and without GMO crops, it just didn’t make sense.
+He asked why anyone would rather eat food sprayed time and time again with pesticides than use GM technology.
+To someone like him, who has farmed with and without GM crops, it just didn’t make sense.
 I agree.
 For me, technology is the answer, not the problem.

-As a farmer, a mom, a consumer of food, and a Registered Dietitian who also eats intuitively, I’ve never experienced any “sluggish feeling” related to consumption of genetically engineered foods.
-We grow both “GMO” and “non-GMO” crops.
-Our family eats what we grow, lives on our farm, and has the utmost respect for the stewardship of the land and the resources we have so that the farm can be passed to the next generation to continue the family business.
+As a farmer, a mom, a consumer of food and a registered dietitian who also eats intuitively, I’ve never experienced any “sluggish feeling” related to consumption of genetically engineered foods.
+We grow both GM and non-GM crops.
+Our family eats what we grow, lives on our farm and has the utmost respect for the stewardship of the land and the resources we have so that the farm can be passed to the next generation to continue the family business.

-But I have to ask more questions in order to answer your question - which specific foods containing GMO give you this sluggish feeling?
+But I have to ask more questions in order to answer your question: Which specific foods containing GMOs give you this sluggish feeling?
 Is it physical or cognitive sluggishness?
-Is there a specific body system such as your GI tract that feels more sluggish over another?
-There are many health reasons that can cause sluggishness such as anemia, hypoglycemia, hypothyroidism, or depression, not related to foods, GMO or otherwise.
+Is there a specific body system, such as your GI tract, that feels more sluggish over another?
+There are many health reasons that can cause sluggishness—such as anemia, hypoglycemia, hypothyroidism or depression—not related to foods, GM or otherwise.

-Since the proteins that are in “GMO” foods are not “novel” proteins, we would experience this “sluggish” effect with foods produced from all types of farming systems: regular foods, organic foods, or biotech foods.
-The best example of this would be Bt which is a bacterium found in soil that contains proteins that are toxic to specific insects.
-Its insecticidal properties have been known and used in organic agriculture for 100+ years.
-It is also used by conventional farmers and is the protein that is used to protect corn and cotton from European corn borer, rootworm, and boll weevil.
+Since the proteins that are in GM foods are not “novel” proteins, we would experience this sluggish effect with foods produced from all types of farming systems: regular foods, organic foods or biotech foods.
+The best example of this would be Bt, which is a bacterium found in soil that contains proteins that are toxic to specific insects.
+Its insecticidal properties have been known and used in organic agriculture for 100-plus years.
+It is also used by conventional farmers and is the protein that is used to protect corn and cotton from European corn borer, rootworm and boll weevil.
 It is well established that Bt is nontoxic to mammals and has no way of surviving the digestion process.
-Since it used as a spray in both organic and conventional agriculture, and is ubiquitous in soil, it is as you say “in relationship to life” and therefore our bodies.
+Since it used as a spray in both organic and conventional agriculture and is ubiquitous in soil, it is, as you say, “in relationship to life” and therefore to our bodies.

-As to your point about “superweeds,” weed resistance is an agronomic issue, not genetic engineering issue.
-As I point out in my blog the “Top 10 Annoying Words About Agriculture (http://thefoodiefarmer.blogspot.com/2013/11/top-10-annoying-words-about-agriculture.html),” the International Survey of Herbicide Resistant Weeds shows that herbicide resistance occurred well before any genetically engineered crops were commercialized.
-RoundUp, the herbicide mostly commonly associated with genetically engineered crops, ranks 6th behind 5 other classes of herbicides to which some weeds have developed resistance.
+As to your point about “superweeds,” weed resistance is an agronomic issue, not a genetic engineering issue.
+As I point out in my blog post, “Top 10 Annoying Words About Agriculture,” the International Survey of Herbicide Resistant Weeds shows that herbicide resistance occurred well before any genetically engineered crops were commercialized.
+Roundup, the herbicide mostly commonly associated with genetically engineered crops, ranks sixth behind five other classes of herbicides to which some weeds have developed resistance.